Ľudovít Lancz

-Ľudovít Lancz (2 June 1964 – 20 July 2004) was a football player who played for the Czechoslovakia national football team.
-His position was both midfielder and forward.
+Ľudovít Lancz (2 June 1964 – 20 July 2004) was a professional footballer who played as a midfielder or forward.
 In eight seasons in the Czechoslovak First League, Lancz made 153 appearances and scored a total of 24 goals.
-He played for ŠK Slovan Bratislava in the 1991–92 Czechoslovak First League, with the club winning the league title that season.
+He played for Slovan Bratislava in the 1991–92 Czechoslovak First League, with the club winning the league title that season.
+He made two appearances for the Czechoslovakia national team scoring once.

 Having left a suicide note, he died at the age of 40, after falling from his 11th-floor apartment in Bratislava on 20 July 2004.